mtlynch/weeks.mtlynch.io/content/weeks/2019-04-05/index.md

   - Side effect: created a [Privacy Policy](https://isitketo.org/meta/privacy-policy)
 - Added snippet for Amazon OneLink
 - Got rid of Twitter specific meta tags when they had a fallback to opengraph properties.
-- Tried to figure out why babel kept throwing errors on Circle CI but nowhere else.
+- Tried to figure out why babel kept throwing errors on CircleCI but nowhere else.
 - Found more links that were missing between pages.

 ## What Got Done App